catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

     + input to give it
     = output to expect

-...test input must be preceded by a test body (if this is the first test.)
+...test input must be preceded by a test body, if this is the first test.

+    <=== input to give it
+    ???> output to expect

+...test input must be preceded by a test body always, in freestyle format.

     ? error to expect